telerik/blazor-docs/components/animationcontainer/overview.md

 ![](images/animation-container-overview.gif)

 >note The component renderes in its place of declaration and has `position: absolute`.
 Parent elements in the DOM with special positioning can affect its position and the calculation of the `Top` and `Left` offsets.
+>
+> If you have `overflow: hidden` on the parent element, you may want to use `position: absolute` or `fixed` on it, instead of `relative` like in the example above.
+>
+>Toggling an additional element with the desired positioning together with the animation container can even let you size it up to match the viewport and adding an `@onclick` handler to it lets you hide the popup when the user clicks outside of it.

 The animation container exposes the following properties and methods: